 A gift letter is a letter that promises a specific amount to be given to home buyers for down payment assistance.
 Funds can be gifted to you by family, friends and employers who will often qualify for tax benefits due to their monetary gift.
 Sometimes, these gifts can help you steer clear of needing PMI.
 The mortgage company will need the letter in writing to take into account the nature of the gift so it will not affect your expenses.
 Need to write a gift letter for your mortgage lender?
 Find a sample here.

 You can check into options available locally, statewide and federally to help reduce or eliminate the standard 20% down payment requirement.
 Qualified buyers are only required to pay 3.5% down through an FHA mortgage.
-Other programs offered by the USDA, Veterans' Administration and Mass Housing require no down payment.
+Other programs offered by the USDA and the Veterans' Administration require no down payment.
 Depending upon your location, there may also be community development grants or bonds available.
 Be aware that most assistance programs may have specific criteria, income requirements, or they may require you are a member of certain groups.
 Explore down payment assistance options that are available in your area.

 Opening the door to your new home may take a bit of research, but it will be worth it!
 For more information on down payment assistance and other first time home buyer tips, download our eBook now!